Eagles of Death Metal fans rally to band's support

 LOS ANGELES Fans of the California-based rock band Eagles of Death Metal, whose Paris show was turned into a massacre by gunmen who stormed the concert, have mounted a social media campaign to boost downloads of the band's newly recorded track "Save a Prayer."

-A Facebook page titled "Eagles of Death Metal for No. 1" was launched over the weekend, according to the site, by a handful of British-based "regular gig-goers" with no ties to the band's organisation, its management, marketing or music label.
+A Facebook page titled "Eagles of Death Metal for No. 1" was launched over the weekend, according to the site, by a handful of British-based supporters - "regular gig-goers" - with no ties to the band's organisation, its management, marketing or music label.

 A companion Twitter page was also established.

-They urged fans to show solidarity by purchasing "Save a Prayer," a cover version of a 1982 Duran Duran single, from music sites like Amazon.com and iTunes and by playing the track on the Spotify music streaming website.
+They urged fans to show solidarity by purchasing "Save a Prayer," a cover version of a 1982 Duran Duran single, from music sites like Amazon.com and iTunes and by streaming a recent clip of the two groups performing the song together from the Spotify music site.

 Organizers said they were aiming to drive the song to the top of the British pop singles charts this week, and that the track already had hit No. 1 on Amazon and iTunes rock charts within 24 hours.